cheblin/AdHoc-protocol/README.md

 # String fields

 Strings in **AdHoc protocol** on all languages are encoded in UTF-8 byte array.
-By default, without annotation, a string has at most 256 bytes. **NOT CHARS OR SYMBOLS**
+By default, without annotation, a string has at most 256 bytes: **NOT CHARS OR SYMBOLS!!**
 String length can be changed with array `@__( new_length_in_bytes )` annotation.
 All string fields are `optional`